 DISADVANTAGES OF LAPAROSCOPIC INCISIONAL HERNIA REPAIR

 One of the most feared complications of LIHR is an intestinal injury.
 Enterotomies can occur during initial trocar placement, lysis of adhesions, and intestinal manipulation.
 Laparoscopic adhesiolysis has been associated with an increased risk of unrecognized bowel injuries compared to open techniques.6,11 The incidence of enterotomy has been reported as 7.9% for laparoscopic repair compared to 7.3% for open repair.12 Injuries most commonly occur in the small intestine.
 A missed intestinal injury can have harmful effects, including mesh infection, sepsis, and even death.
-The mortality of an unrecognized injury is 7.7%, compared to 1.7% for an injury recognized intraoperatively.11 If recognized at the time of surgery, it is at the discretion of ...
+The mortality of an unrecognized injury is 7.7%, compared to 1.7% for an injury recognized intraoperatively.11 If recognized at the time of surgery, it is at ...